Website dwell time is a ranking factor.

 Gamification can help you engage with your customers and provide a frequent reason for them to return to your site.
 It will help your site to stay top of mind.

-Gamification platforms typically require a visitor to login with either social media credentials or an email address.
+Gamification platforms typically require a visitor to log in with either social media credentials or an email address.
 After this information is freely given out, it will allow your company to gather data on the visitor as well as track where they go on your website.
 Gamification achievements can generate plenty of data associated with that account.
-This data can supply powerful customer information.
+This data can supply powerful customer engagement information.

 Feedback can also be collected from games, which can help the company solve real business-related problems.
 If the feedback is utilized properly, it can also be used as a form of idea generation plucked from a massive number of users.

 Most gamification uses certain tactics to get website visitors to participate: